 “Love the place!
 My five year old was afraid of going to the dentist, however she is so comfortable here!”

 At Waterloo Heights Dental, Dr. Sanderson, Dr. Matthews, and our team LOVE seeing kids in our office.
 Aside from the adorable and silly things things that come out of their mouths sometimes, we’re more interested in what’s going on inside.
 Where most adults are settled in their ways, kids are just beginning to develop, and we want to take the opportunity to educate them on the importance of oral health and form a positive relationship with the dentist.

 First, we will make sure they feel completely comfortable.
 We will talk them through our cleaning and exam process, and show them some of the tools and how we use them so there is no questions or fears.
 Our hygienists are very gentle, especially with the little ones so they don’t leave with sore gums or bad feelings about the dentist.
 Pediatric dental care is essential to set the stage for a lifetime of healthy smiles.

 “Took my kids there for the first time today.
 The staff was amazing with my nervous kiddo (has had lots of medical and dental procedures) and praised my “fun in the sun” kiddo.
 Could not have been more pleased.”

 Give us a call!

 If you’re ready to experience the difference of a dentist that genuinely cares about your overall health and well-being, you’ve come to the right place.
-Contact your West Salem dentist, Dr. Priscilla Shih at Waterloo Heights today.
+Contact your West Salem dentists, Dr. Treyce Sanderson and Dr. Tim Matthews, at Waterloo Heights today.